Coronavirus Travel Restrictions - Updated 1st April 2021

-No mater what area you are traveling from we would ask you to be considerate about the Highlands this winter, which has always had a relatively low infection rate, by considering the following:
+No mater what area you are traveling from we would ask you to be considerate about the Highlands, which has always had a relatively low infection rate, by considering the following:

 - Try to find accommodation that does not bring you into contact with lots of other people